jrinkman/workexp/README.md

-# workexp
+# SafetyCulture Work Experience
-My reflection of my SafetyCulture work experience.
+A live demo of the website can be found [here](https://jackberingen.github.io/workexp/).

-## Demo
+---
-A demo of this website can be found [here](https://workexp-safetyculture.firebaseapp.com/).
+A reflection of my SafetyCulture work experience.